kjkistler/languages/javascript/README.md

 Math.random() * 50;
 ```

 The answer in the example above will most likely be a decimal.
 To ensure the answer is a whole number, JavaScript provides a built-in method called `Math.floor()`. `Math.floor()` takes a decimal number, and rounds down to the nearest whole number.
-You can use `Math.floor()` to round a random number like this:
+You can use `Math.floor()` to round down a random number like this:

 ```
 Math.floor(Math.random() * 50);